zahur76/L3-Harris/README.md

 ## DESIGN APPROACH

-Three methods were used to obtain nearest airport:
+Three approaches were used to obtain nearest airport:
 1. Command line interface.
 2. Django with input form interface using CSV file to create dataframe.
 3. Django with input form interface using model data to create dataframe.